vojtechruz/vojtechruzicka-blog/src/posts/javafx-fxml-scene-builder/index.md

 ```

 ## Injecting components to Controller
 So far we're just printing to the console.
-What if we want again to change the text of our button to `Click me again!`.
+What if we want again to change the text of our button to `Click me again!`?
 How can we get references to components in our Controller?

 Fortunately, it is easy.
 Remember these `fx:id` attributes?